Magic-Pod/magic-pod-api-client/README.md

 ### Run batch test for the app URL and return immediately

-When you have already defined a test condition on the project batch run page, the command is like below.
+When you have already defined test settings on the project batch run page, the command is like below.
 ```
-./magic-pod-api-client batch-run -n -t <API token displayed on https://magic-pod.com/accounts/api-token/> -o <organization> -p <project> -c <test_condition_number>
+./magic-pod-api-client batch-run -n -t <API token displayed on https://magic-pod.com/accounts/api-token/> -o <organization> -p <project> -S <test_settings_number>
 ```

 Or you can specify arbitrary settings.